KnoP-01/rapid-for-vim/README.md

             Override existing mapping with
         let g:rapidAutoFormKeyMap = 1

+Q: When I switch syntax off I get false indentation sometimes?
+A: Indentation partly depends on `syntax on` .
+If you have strings with ! or keywords in it Indentation may get confused without syntax on.
+It should do fine for the most part of your editing.
+See next question.

-Q: Does rapid-for-vim provide a mapping for indenting a complete file?
+Q: Does rapid-for-vim provide a mapping for indenting the whole file?
 A: No, but you may put the following in your .vimrc or ~/.vim/after/ftplugin/rapid.vim: >

-    nnoremap ANYKEY gg=G``zz
+    nnoremap <ANYKEY> mzgg=G`z
+or if you don't use syntax highlighting >
+    nnoremap <ANYKEY> :syntax on<bar>normal mzgg=G`z<cr>:syntax off<cr>

 Q: Scrolling feels sluggish.
 What can I do?
 A: Switch error highlighting off: >